mindscan-de/BrightFlux/README.md

 ### Next

 DataFrame-Core-Ingest
-* [DFINGEST] Decoders for inner structures again into data frames - e.g. Zooming into the data frames / e.g. Level of detail and then study a single aspect across the whole log
-  * [DFINGEST] DataSource tokenizer for data frame Columns
-* [DFINGEST] ingest inner encodings of data in certain columns of the data frame in case, using selectors (SQL-Like) and then a format/parser description
+* [DFINGEST] also support transfer mode, when tokenizing inner structures
+* [DFINGEST] also correctly log DataFrameActions that a dataframe was created by tokenization (track full Recipe)

 DataFrame-Core